rpyaduvanshi950/ai-automation-agents/README.md

-# 🧠 AI Agent Library by Dharmik Solanki
+# 🧠 AI Agent Library by puspender

 This repository provides a collection of powerful, ready-to-use AI agents designed for real business use, built in **n8n**—an open-source workflow automation tool.
 These agents automate tasks like email generation, lead scraping, and stock market analysis, helping you save time and boost productivity.